DataDog/hiring-engineers/answers.md

 For this open source exercise I'm running Ubuntu 16.04 on my device.
 Before installing the agent, I read through the documentation located at the bottom of the assignment in order to gain an understanding of the Datadog agent.

 Download the Datadog Agent in terminal.
+You will be given your own API key(DO NOT show your API key to the public)
 ```
 DD_API_KEY=YOUR_API_KEY bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"
 ```